 Celebrate Ireland’s Music and Dance Heritage

-Get swept away by the sights and sounds of Irish music and dance.
+Get swept away by the sights and sounds of Irish music and dance while studying in Ireland.
 Be entertained by fantastic artists and live performances in the city’s many pubs and venues all year long, usually for free.
 If you’re studying abroad in Dublin during January, take part in the weeklong TempleBar Trad Fest.
 This huge festival features more than 200 performances of traditional Irish music and dance at iconic spots throughout the city, such as Christ Church Cathedral and City Hall.
 You can learn the jigs and reels yourself at St. Stephan’s Green during Festival Ceili, which is part of the city’s St. Patrick’s Day celebrations in March — all dancers welcome!

 Purchase Irish Crafts on Grafton Street